Papatoetoe Rugby League Football Club: Schoolboys (1926)

 The first mention of a rugby league team in Papatoetoe was in fact 3 years before their clubs formation and was a schoolboy team formed from schools in the area.

 Papatoetoe Central Primary School in 1949.
 It opened in 1857.

 It was the first ever year that schoolboy rugby league had been played in Auckland with games only beginning towards the end of the year in September.
 Papatoetoe schoolboys played a drawn game with Otahuhu on October 16, 1926, at Carlaw Park.
 The match was a curtain raiser to the Roope Rooster final between Richmond Rovers and Devonport United (North Shore Albions).
 Their two tries were scored by Manning and Pinfold.

 Dingwall Presbyterian Orphanage in Papatoetoe in 1930, where some of the schoolboys players came from.

 It was stated that as well as including players from the Papatoetoe Primary School they also "included a number of the Papatoetoe Orphanage boys".
 The two school matches had been refereed by G. McCowatt, and Bill Mincham who had played for Auckland in 1915.
 His son Ted Mincham later played for New Zealand.
 The Auckland Star said that they 4 schoolboy teams that had played the curtain raisers "gave a good exhibition of football, making the play open, and throwing the ball about at every opportunity.
 It is intended next season to have a schoolboys' competition.
 Already a set of caps for the winners and a valuable cup have been offered for competition".
 Their only other match for the year was a 16–8 defeat to a Richmond West schoolboy side in the rugby league strong hold of Grey Lynn.

 Schoolboys (1927)

 The Papatoetoe schoolboys team of 1927 played in a much more organised competition with 10 games played.
 They won 4 and lost 6, scoring 40 and conceding 138.
 Their first win was against Otahuhu on May 28 when they won 6–0.
 On June 4 the Papatoetoe schoolboys played Richmond at Carlaw Park as one of the curtain raisers to the senior mens game.
 The Papatoetoe side also played a game against Otahuhu a day earlier at Carlaw Park as a curtain raiser to the Devonport v Richmond senior mens game on Kings Birthday.

 Schoolboys (1928)

-In 1928 the Papatoetoe schoolboys team finished mid table.
+In 1928 the Papatoetoe schoolboys team finished 6th of 7 teams winning just 2 matches and drawing 1 of their 11 played.
 They beat Māngere Schoolboys 8–0 on June 30, and Ellerslie 14-0 a week later on July 14, but their other reported results were a 0–30 loss to Newmarket and a 0–22 loss to Richmond Schoolboys on August 18.